 When it comes to innovation, we always keep up with the latest trends in the industry.
 Hence, our clients will always stay ahead of the competition by integrating new technologies.
 We never compromise on usability.
 That is why in as much as we try to give our clients the latest biometric technology in the market, we usually propose ergonomically designed biometric devices with the intuitive user interface.
 A great user interface not only enhances usability but also improves client satisfaction.

 Unlike in the past, the current biometric technology is faster, smarter and more versatile.
 This is an indicator the current integrates the best processor and the best motherboard there is.
 Even the LCD display is bigger with rich graphics.
-Thus, it is no longer a surprise that one single standalone biometric access control system has the ability to store over 3,000 user records.
+Thus, it is no longer a surprise that one single standalone biometric access management system has the ability to store over 3,000 user records.
 In addition to over 1,000,000 impressions of transactional records.

-Types of door biometric systems
+Types of access control systems

-- Fingerprint access control systems
+Fingerprint access management

-- Card access systems
+Card access management

 Lastly, we install pin access systems.
 These kinds of systems are among the first technologies to be adopted at workplaces.
 This device is reliable if employees are trained not to share their PINs.
 Secrecy is the weakest or strongest link whichever way you look at it.
 Nonetheless, it can still serve the purpose of the users are trained on the importance of protecting and keeping secret their access PINs.

-Benefits of the fingerprint door access systems
+Benefits of the fingerprint biometric system

 For companies with multiple branch offices, user enrolment only happens from one location.
 In other words, there is no need to duplicate enrolment on all the locations.
 Once a user has been captured into the system, he or she is free to log in from any location within the company branch network.

-Reliability: there is a real-time transfer of logs from door controllers to the central server.
+There is a real-time transfer of logs from door controllers to the central server.
 In the event of internet downtime, the devices use auto push technology to keep the server updated whenever a reliable connection is detected.
 Apart from the Ethernet connection, device connectivity also happens through WiFi and through 3G/4G GSM network connectivity.

-Integration with third-party hardware and software: open standard interconnectivity allows for ease of integration with third-party time attendance software and payroll software.
+Integration with third-party hardware and software: open standard inter-connectivity allows for ease of integration with third-party time attendance software and payroll software.
 Moreover, it is possible to integrate with third-party security hardware such as doorbell intercom system, fire detection system or intruder alarm system.

-Durability: these devices are IP65 certified security gadgets.
+These devices are IP65 certified security gadgets.
 Technically, they are resistant to dust and offer reliable service even in extreme weather conditions.

 The main reason why institutions install building access control is to keep away unauthorized persons.
 The restricted places can be private car parking areas, server rooms, stores, etc. Places where private staff files are kept also require high security.

-Banking institutions are a perfect example of where access control systems have been deployed successfully.
+Banking institutions are a perfect example of where access control management have been deployed successfully.
 Not very bank employee has the keys or the password combinations to the strong room locks.
 It is only a few senior staff of the bank authorized to access such places.
 And their cards or the authentication method has been programmed with such rights.